LearnBoost/socket.io-spec/README.md

 socket.

-While closing the transport connection is enough to trigger a disconnection, it sometimes is desireable.
+While closing the transport connection is enough to trigger a disconnection, it sometimes is desireable to make sure no timeouts are activated and the disconnection events fire immediately.

     http://example.com/socket.io/1/xhr-polling/812738127387123?disconnect

-The server must respond with `200 OK` or `500` if a problem is detected.
+The server must respond with `200 OK`, or `500` if a problem is detected.